radicazz/animus/external/README.md

-# animus/external
+# helipad/external

 This directory contains all the third-party dependencies used by the project.

 ## About

-All of the third-party dependencies are included as [Git](https://git-scm.com/) submodules within this directory.
-Managing these dependencies as submodules means that they will automatically be compiled and linked for the platform they are being built on, ensuring cross-platform compatibility.
+All of these are included as [Git](https://git-scm.com/) submodules within this directory.
+This means that they will automatically be compiled and linked for the platform they are being built on, ensuring cross-platform compatibility.

 ## Dependencies